AaronGazzola/Todomagotchi/docs/Testing.md

 - `error`: Only present if test failed (contains error message)
 - `errorStack`: Only present if test failed (contains complete stack trace with file paths and line numbers)
-- `screenshots`: Only present if screenshots were captured
+- `screenshots`: Only present if screenshots were captured (on failure)
-- `videos`: Only present if videos were recorded
+- `videos`: Only present if videos were recorded (trace mode only)
-- `traces`: Only present if traces were captured
+- `traces`: Only present if traces were captured (on first retry in standard mode, or for all tests in trace mode)
+- `stdout`: Present for all tests that have console output (not limited to failures)
+- `stderr`: Present for all tests that have stderr output (not limited to failures)

 ### README.md Format